Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 - The `dag-l0` is a **parameter**.

 :::note
-This reference guide will explore the [status command](#status) in further detail; however, in the above example, the option `-p` stands for "what profile would you like to explore the status of?" and the parameter `dag-l0` is the profile in question we would like to review.
+This reference guide will explore the [status command](#status) in further detail; however, in the above example, the option `-p` stands for what [profile](/validate/quick-start/prerequisites#-profile-table) would you like to explore the status of?" and the parameter `dag-l0` is the profile in question we would like to review.
 :::

 :::note Final Note